Olivia Forsyth: Early life and education

-Olivia Forsyth was born in Kensington, London, England, in May 1960, to South African parents Joan Yvonne (née de Vos) and Peter Traill Forbes Forsyth.
+Olivia Forsyth was born in Kensington, London, England, in May 1960, to English-speaking white South African parents, Joan Yvonne (née de Vos) and Peter Traill Forbes Forsyth.
 The family moved back to South Africa in January 1962 and settled in Natal Province.
 Forsyth started her education at Westville Infant School.
 After her mother moved with the children to Pietersburg (now Polokwane) in the Transvaal (now part of Limpopo), Forsyth attended Capricorn Primary and Capricorn High School, where she matriculated in 1977 and was awarded honours with academic distinction.
 She was a school prefect and house captain as well as a member of the Pietersburg Junior Town Council.

 From 1978 to 1980 Forsyth attended the University of the Witwatersrand, graduating with a double major in English and Afrikaans-Nederlands and a sub major in Zulu; she also studied German.
 Forsyth attended Rhodes University from 1982 to 1985, where she majored in journalism and politics and earned an African Studies Honors degree.
 In 1985 Forsyth registered for a master's degree in journalism but did not complete it.